 Grocery shopping can be a tedious process, especially if you are trying to eat clean and healthy outside of your training routines.
 Save time the next time you go food shopping by using this free printable grocery list template as you walk up and down the aisles.

-Recovery is just as important as putting in the work to get stronger, and at TB12, we know that a proper diet is one of the best ways to maximize your wellness.
+Recovery is just as important as putting in the work to get stronger, and we know that a proper diet is one of the best ways to maximize your wellness.
 Fight inflammation with proper nutrition so you can live your healthiest, strongest life.